Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Alternatively, you can take a feat.

 ### Stolen blessing
-At 24nd level, you steal a [blessing](blessings.md).
+At 24nd level, you steal a [blessing](blessings.md) and grant it to yourself.
 How?
 Well that is a very funny story actually...

 Choose a specific deity or archdemon who's divine realm, or layer of the Abyss, you can never, ever return to.
 If you would somehow end up there, you and anyone traveling alongside you using the same portal or spell, is instead returned from whatever plane you left from and subjected to the Teleport spell, targeting a False destination.

-### That Joke Slays
+### The Last Laugh
 At 25th level, @TODO

 ___